-While some vegetable-based inks still emit some VOCs (less than one-fifth of the amount of VOCs emitted by petroleum-based inks), there are now inks available at zero percent VOC emission.
+While some vegetable-based inks still emit some VOCs (still less than one-fifth of the amount of VOCs emitted by petroleum-based inks), there are now inks available at zero percent VOC emission.
 Beyond the VOC issue, another benefit is that vegetable-based inks are easier to remove during recycling’s deinking process than petroleum-based inks.
-It also helps conserve non-renewable petroleum oils, which make up for 30 per cent of the offset printing inks in the graphic art industry.
+It also helps conserve non-renewable petroleum oils.

-Another component is heavy metals in inks that can form a sludge during the recycling process of paper, and will be landfilled or incinerated.
+Another component is heavy metals in inks.
+They can form a sludge during the recycling process of paper, and will be landfilled or incinerated.
 One major concern is that those metals can leak into ground water, which could lead to a serious health issues in both humans and wildlife.

 While vegetable oils are a renewable resource, the pigment suspended in those oils is an often a toxic ingredient for which there are few substitutes.
-Certain colors of ink, even vegetable-based ink, contain heavy-metal pigments like cadmium, barium, and copper, which are associated with various health hazards.
+Certain colors of ink, even vegetable-based ink, contain heavy-metal pigments.
+These heavy-metals, like cadmium, barium, and copper are associated with various health hazards.
 If you choose colored ink, ask the printer for a color without heavy metals.